wangc9/delivery-fee-calculator/README.md

    ```sh
    npm start
    ```
-   You should see something similar like this in your terminal:
+   You should see something similar to this in your terminal:
    >VITE v5.0.12
    >
    >->Local: http://localhost:5173